Finalists for Belmont & WA Small Business Awards

 28th of June 2019

 Web Key IT is proud to be a sponsor and judge of the Australian Access Awards along with VisAbility, OZeWAI, ACCAN, Centre for Inclusive Design, and the Attitude Foundation.
 This is an annual event celebrating organizations that have successfully implemented accessibility in their digital campaigns or resources.

 It's time to get nominated!
 Nominations close on Friday the 30th of August 2019.
 More information can be found at http://www.accessibility.org.au/awards/.

 3rd of March 2019

 The W3C/ANU Roadshow “Who is Managing your Privacy and Identity on the Web?” was held in Melbourne, Sydney, and Canberra in February.
 Slides from the event are now available for public viewing here with links next to each speaker’s name.

 22nd of February 2019

-Perth Web Accessibility Camp 2019 was held on the 12th of February at VisAbility, and was a great success!
+Perth Web Accessibility Camp 2019 was held on the 12th of February at VisAbility and was a great success!
 It was wonderful to see so many of you there this year!
-The Keynote was Professor Denise Wood from Central Queensland University with the topic titled ‘Designing Culturally Responsive and Inclusive Online Learning Environments: An Evidence-Based Approach’.
+The Keynote was Professor Denise Wood from Central Queensland University with the topic titled ‘Designing Culturally Responsive and Inclusive Online Learning Environments: An Evidence-Based Approach.
 It was incredibly eye-opening and discussed how people with disability engage with learning tools and some of the challenges they may face.
-Scott Hollier did a beautiful job of summarising the event on his website here.
+Scott Hollier did a beautiful job of summarizing the event on his website here.
 We hope to see you all next year as well!

 Looking for Participants for a Research Project